nishanthinivasudevan/zomato-delivery-analytics/zomato_data/README.md

 The result is a complete business-ready dashboard that allows stakeholders to drill down into all factors influencing delivery performance.

+## Business Problem

+The business needed a structured operations analysis framework to monitor delivery performance across multiple factors—such as geography, traffic density, and multi-order behavior—and identify key bottlenecks and improvement areas that directly impact customer experience, delivery efficiency, and operational scalability.

 ## Key Objectives

 Build a clean data pipeline from raw CSV to structured, analytics-ready tables.